swiftlang/swift-evolution/proposals/0nnn-section-control.md

 ### Standalone attribute for required static initialization

 Static initialization of a global can be useful on its own, without placing data into a custom section, and a separate attribute for that could be added.
 This way, one can get the same effects as the `@section` attribute (static initialization, normal initalization behavior if top-level code) except the symbol would not be actually placed into any custom section.

+### Generalized constant values and expressions

+The notions of constant expressions and constant values is applicable to a much wider set of use cases that just section placement, and the set of allowed types and syntactical forms should be expanded in the future into a full-featured system for compile-time programming.
+A dedicated proposal, [Swift Compile-Time Values](https://github.com/artemcm/swift-evolution/blob/const-values/proposals/0nnn-const-values.md), is being pitched [on the forums](https://forums.swift.org/t/pitch-3-swift-compile-time-values/77434) and describes in detail the possible future of generalized constants, the relevant motivation and use cases.

 ### Allowing a reference to a constant string declaration as a section name